 Bungie Facing Legal Trouble Over Destiny 2’s Red War Campaign

-Martineau, who writes under the pen name Caspar Cole, claims that Destiny 2’s Red War storyline and its depiction of the Red Legion were taken “directly” from his work.
-Martineau published his original stories online in 2013 and 2014, several years before Destiny 2’s release in 2017.
+Martineau, who writes under the pen name Caspar Cole, claims that Bungie infringed upon work he created in 2013 and 2014, several years before Destiny 2’s release.

 What Are the Specific Allegations in the Lawsuit?

-Based on the 53-page document shared via The Game Post, here’s what the key allegations made in the lawsuit against Bungie:
+Based on the 53-page document shared by The Game Post, here are the key allegations made in the lawsuit against Bungie:

 • The Red Legion faction in Destiny 2 is strikingly similar to Martineau’s Red Legion.